To keep everyone involved in Dreams safe during the pandemic, we follow all CDC guidelines when considering and fulfilling Dream requests.

 Our Flower Empower Partners

 Santa Barbara County is rich in agricultural history.
-It’s the largest high-quality cut-flower producing region in the country.
+It’s the largest high-quality cut-flower producing region in the state and country.
 Local growers are generous in providing donations of beautiful cut flowers and plants to the Flower Empower program.

 In addition to bouquets, flower recipients enjoy fresh-baked cookies, homemade and donated by the Himovitz Family, and artisanal chocolates, donated by Chocolats du CaliBressan (Jill-Marie and Jean-Michel Carre.)